cabincabin/MLRobustClassifier/MLEngineTrainers/README.md

 ### Install dependencies
 Install the python dependencies via: `pip install --user -r requirements.txt`

+### Modify the files to suit your needs
+In trainer/model.py, if you created a custom number of labels, change line 134

+     model.add(Dense(500, activation='softmax'))

+to have the number of labels specified in the custom labels

+in trainer/task.py

 ### Configuration Variables
 Run the following shell script within the Cloud Shell: